 The following are a few exercises you can try at home:

 - Hip flexion.
 Start in a seated position.
-Use your hand to lift your affected leg up to your chest.
+Try to lift your affected leg up towards your chest, using your hand to assist as necessary when you can’t lift it anymore.
 Hold for three seconds, then slowly let it down.
 Repeat on the other leg.

 2. Foot Drop Exercises

-Foot drop is a common side effect of stroke that impairs dorsiflexion, i.e. your ability to lift the front part of your foot.
-This can make activities like walking nearly impossible.
+Foot drop is a common result of stroke that impairs dorsiflexion, i.e. your ability to lift the front part of your foot (bringing your toes towards your shin).
+This can make activities like walking difficult and dangerous.

 Therefore, a large part of lower limb stroke rehab will involve retraining the brain to control dorsiflexion.
 You can do this through foot drop exercises.